capsulecorplab/oshw-pm-user-stories/user-stories/notes/3-user-stories.user-stories-list.developer-organize-projects.md

 ## notes
 - need for bridging knowledge gap between industry standard and open-source practices; no mentoring programs / methodology
+  - while the DOF team agrees this is a challenge within the OSHW community, it is outside the scope of DOF (packaging a OSHW project to be shareable/modifiable/reproducible)
 - lintable data structure
+  - interpret "lintable" to mean the content in the model is verifiable (no missing fields, orphan elements, etc.)
+  - LinkML "validate" capability implements these kinds of tests
+  - a.k.a., expose ability to validate content